basgren/railways/README.md

 2. Open the project in IntelliJ IDEA

 3. Set up a JDK if it's not set (File > Project Structure > SDKs > Add New JDK).
-   It's highly recommended to use JDK 1.6 to make plugin compatible with wider range of systems.
+   Select JDK 1.8.

 4. Set up IntelliJ plugin SDK.
-You should have RubyMine 7 installed.
+You should have RubyMine 2016.2 installed.
-   Go to File > Project Structure > SDKs > Add new IntelliJ IDEA Plugin SDK, name it "RubyMine 7 SDK" and select path to your RubyMine 7 installation.
+   Go to File > Project Structure > SDKs > Add new IntelliJ IDEA Plugin SDK, name it "RubyMine 2016.2 SDK" and select path to your RubyMine installation.
    When you are asked to select JDK, specify JDK from previous step.

 5. Select a project SDK for your project using "File > Project Structure >